CKRancher/rancher/README.md

 prometheus-demo-prometheus-operator-prometheus-0       3/3     Running   1          50s
 ```

+In order to access Prometheus and AlertManager from a web browser we need to use port forwarding:

 ```bash
 kubectl port-forward --address 0.0.0.0 -n monitoring alertmanager-demo-prometheus-operator-alertmanager-0 9093  >/dev/null 2>&1 &

 kubectl port-forward --address 0.0.0.0 -n monitoring prometheus-demo-prometheus-operator-prometheus-0 9090  >/dev/null 2>&1 &
 ```

+The Alerts tab from Prometheus UI shows us all the currently running/configured alerts.
+This can be checked from CLI as well:

 ```bash
 $ kubectl -n monitoring get prometheusrules